wavemotion-dave/SpeccySE/readme.md

 * Gandalf DLX does not run correctly.
 Timing is tight on that game and the accuracy of Speccy-SE is not up to the task.
 * Genesis has graphical glitching (screen jitter) during gameplay.
 Likely timing issue.
 * Ghosts-n-Goblins doesn't run - graphics go wonky right after the main gameplay is started.
 Cause unknown.
-* TRD disk files are not supported yet.
+* Disk files are not supported yet.
 Most games have TAP or Dandanator alternatives - but not all.

 Why? :
 -----------------------